GaloisInc/BESSPIN-LFS/README.md

     processor.
 This contains a file `agfi_id.json`, which has the AGFI pointing to the AFI.
 The directories `kmods/` and `sim/` contain other binary artifacts associated with the FireSim build.

-Binaries for more AWS platform variants will be added in the future.

 ## Guidelines for Storing Binaries